seajoshc/p4adotnet/docs/recipes/fluffy-cookie-cake.md

 6. Fold in 1 1/2 cups of the dark chocolate chips, reserving the remaining 1/2 cup for topping.

+- If using white chocolate chips, or something else to jazz it up, toss in 1/2 cup of them here and then 1 cup of dark chocolate chips.

 7. Pour the batter into the prepared sheet cake pan, spreading it evenly.
 Sprinkle the remaining 1/2 cup of chocolate chips on top.

-8. Bake for 25-30 minutes, or until a toothpick inserted into the center comes out clean or with a few moist crumbs.
+8. Bake for 25-30 minutes, or until a toothpick inserted all the way to the bottom into the center comes out clean or with a few moist crumbs.

 9. Allow the cake to cool in the pan for about 15 minutes before serving.